Carnivorous Plants, Flesh Eating Plants Are Getting Bigger and Spreading

-What was once considered a rare and possible freak of nature, the meat eating plants have been growing in size and spreading across the globe.
+What was once considered a rare and possible freak of nature, the meat eating plants have been growing in size and spreading across the globe at a phenomenal rate.

 Each year brings new strains of flesh eating plants with larger appetites and improved methods of trapping their food.

 The food which these plants eat is no longer just small insects, but is now larger insects and frogs.